 Ruhija sector is found in the Eastern part of Bwindi and has 4 gorilla families

-this family consists of 2 smaller families named Kyaguliro A and Kyaguliro B which came in existence after the death of the founder of this family Rukina in 2015 who was struck by lightning.
+this family consists of 2 smaller families named Kyaguliro A and Kyaguliro B which came into existence after the death of the founder of this family Rukina in 2015 who was struck by lightning.
 Kyaguliro A is under the leadership of Mukiza while Kyaguliro B is under Rukara’ leadership.
-The Mukiza family constitutes of 10 members
+The Mukiza family constitutes 10 members

 This is quite another big family in Bwindi with 17 family members.
 It got its name after a plant commonly called “Oruzogoto” has 17 members.
 It is led by a silverback called Bakwate his name means “an intelligent being and learns quickly”.
 This gorilla family has 5 adult females and 4 infants

 From the 4 families that are found in Ruhija, this is the last one in the gorilla families of Bwindi and it consists of 13 members.
 This family is led by a younger silverback called Ndahura regardless of his age he is the dominant male in this group.

 Gorilla families in Buhoma sector of Bwindi Impenetrable National Park

 Buhoma is found in the Northern part of the Bwindi and it has 4 gorilla families